 The consultation received a total of 1664 responses which came from Park residents, visitors and land managers.
 Almost 80% of respondents thought a fire management byelaw was part of the solution to tackle wildfire risk.
 There was no clear preference on whether there should be a year-round restriction on lighting fires, or a restriction based on wildfire risk.
 In September 2024 the Park Authority Board decided that a seasonal byelaw, running from 01 April to 30 September each year, would be the most appropriate approach.
-The proposed byelaw requires approval from Scottish Ministers.
+The proposed byelaw is with Scottish Ministers for approval.